 Unfortunately we were too soon engulfed in mist and this should not change for the rest of the day.
 Bugger.
 When we reached the ridge we had very little view and we used the southern edge for orientation and walking.
 So we reached the summit of Braeriach after 4,5h which we celebrated with an well earned rest.
 The conditions were not too inviting so the break was not the longest one and we started over again.
 Thomas and Markus called it a day and returned.
 I gave them my Landranger copy (to be regretted later).
 The rest of the party made quite a navigational effort to continue near the ridge and try to avoid to get lost in the western Cairngorms.
 We succeeded in reaching the summit of Sgòr an Lochain Uaine.
 After a short consideration i decided to give Cairn Toul a try while Cord, Joachim and Stefan returned.
 They used our other map while i trusted in my iPhone and the Anquet software installed (to be regretted later).

 So i did a speed as/descent of Cairn Toul.
 Since i did not want to reascent The Angel’s Peak i tried to walk around but due to zero views and the fact that my iPhone died in the rain i was without any mapping support.
-I did my best not to walk too low and too much to … [Read More]
+I did my best not to walk too low and too much to the south but i did not succeed. … [Read More]